Bibi Titi Mohammed: Political career

 Bibi Titi Mohammad began her public career as the lead singer in a ngoma (a dance and music group), where she celebrated the birth of the prophet Mohammed during Maulidi.
 In the 1950s, after World War II, she started to get involved with the nationalist movement in Tanzania and on July 7, 1954, TANU was created by Julius Nyerere.
 She became a close friend of his, after being introduced to him in 1954 by the driver of a family cab.

 In 1955, Mohammed became the chairperson of the 'Umoja wa Wanawake wa Tanzania' (UWT - United Women of Tanzania), which was the women's branch of TANU.
 Within three months of her coming into the position, she was able to enroll more than 5000 women into TANU and helped play a major role in the fight for independence against British colonial rule.
 Mohammed was able to bring the UWT's ideas to the masses and also unified women against colonialism by giving them one voice.

 Tanzania became an independent country in 1961, and her leadership also helped with writing the constitution in 1964.
 She became junior minister for women and social affairs and achieved a place for women in the Tanzanian government.
 Also, she played an important role in the creation of the All African Women Conference.

 In 1965, Bibi Titi lost her parliamentary seat, which meant her loss of power.
 By 1967, she resigned her position in the party's central committee.
 She was protesting a provision in the Arusha Declaration, Nyerere's plan for African socialism.
 This declaration banned all central committee members from renting properties.
 Because of most women's lack of education, the right to rent properties was one of the few things that helped them earn a stable income.

 UWT

 Bibi Titi Mohammed was a key person for the creation of TANU (Tanganyika African National Union), which became the major political party in Tanzania.
 Mohammed's involvement began when she met Julius Nyerere, who would eventually become the first president.
-Mohammed was able to hold a position of leadership with TANU, mostly due to Nyerere's belief in gender equality.
+Mohammed and other women like Sofia Kawawa were able to hold positions of leadership with TANU, mostly due to Nyerere's belief in gender equality.
 Giving women visibility was a major priority of Nyerere's policy, giving Mohammed the platform she needed.
 Bibi Titi Mohammed was the leader of the women's wing of TANU, called Umoja wa Wanawake wa Tanzania (UWT).
 This organization was key in promoting the beliefs and ideals of TANU.
 UWT also was an important tool in uniting women throughout Tanzania.